 Narrative or Traditional literature reviews critique and summarise a body of literature about the thesis topic.
 The literature is researched from the relevant databases and is generally very selective in the material used.
 The criteria for literature selection for a narrative review is not always made open to the reader.
-These reviews are very useful in gathering and synthesising the literature located.
-The principle purpose of a narrative review is the give the author and reader a comprehensive overview of the topic and to highlight significant areas of research, narrative reviews can help to identify gaps in the research and help to refine and define research questions.
+These reviews are very useful in gathering and synthesising the literature.
+The principle purpose of a narrative review is the give the author and reader a comprehensive overview of the topic and to highlight significant areas of research.
+Narrative reviews can help to identify gaps in the research and help to refine and define research questions.
 Where a narrative approach differs from a systematic approach is in the notation of search methods criteria for selection.
 A systematic review will include selection criteria for inclusion or exclusion, whereas a narrative review does not list the inclusion/exclusion criteria.
 This could lead to narrative reviews being seen as containing a bias.

 A scoping review is quite similar to a Systematic literature review.
 The key difference being that there are no restrictions on the materials resourced.
 The purpose of the scoping review is to find ALL the materials on the topic.
 When undertaking a scoping review it is important to systematise your search strategies to ensure you can replicate your searches and to attend to any gaps that appear in results.

-A Systematic style literature review uses elements and methods of a systematic quantitative or Qualitative review in its research methods but is then generally written up in a more traditional form.
-For example, when researching a systematic styled review you would take careful notes of what you have searched for and in which databases in the same way as you would with a more formal review type.
-You would also include your inclusion and exclusion criteria for papers read in your final literature review, but you do not necessarily need to gather quantitative or qualitative evidence from your reading.
+A systematic-style literature review uses elements and methods of a systematic quantitative or qualitative review in its research methods but is then generally written up in a more traditional form.
+For example, when researching a systematic-style review, you would take careful notes on what you have searched for, and in which databases, in the same way as you would with a more formal review type.
+You would also state your inclusion and exclusion criteria for papers read in your final literature review, but you do not necessarily need to gather quantitative or qualitative evidence from your reading.
 This style of review is very common in social science research as recording your search and evaluation methodology adds authority to you final product.

 The Pickering method web page is a thorough guide to the systematic literature review process and contains links to videos and examples of: